mingxihu/mingxihu.github.io/content/authors/admin/_index.md

 Mingxi Hu is a Ph.D.
 Candidate in Geology at The Pennsylvania State University.
 His research integrates core- to outcrop-scale sedimentology, stratigraphy, and geochemistry to resolve depositional heterogeneity and basin evolution.
 Specifically, he investigates glacioeustatic versus climatic controls on mixed carbonate-siliciclastic system architecture using stratigraphy, stable isotopes, and forward modeling.

-Prior to joining Penn State, Mingxi received his M.S. in Earth Sciences from Washington University in St. Louis and a B.A. in Geology (Cum Laude) from Colorado College.
-His expertise encompasses reservoir characterization, sequence stratigraphy, and isotope geochemistry, with additional industry experience in prospect risk assessment and seismic interpretation through the SEG EVOLVE program.
+Prior to joining Penn State, Mingxi received his M.S. in Earth Sciences from Washington University in St. Louis and a B.A. in Geology from Colorado College, with additional industry experience in prospect risk assessment and seismic interpretation through the SEG EVOLVE program.